5 Refurbished HDDs Worth Checking by Price per TB (2026) | compeach

 Another MDD white-label, this time at 16 TB with a DVR/surveillance tag.
 Same deal as the others: enterprise hardware underneath, marketing label on top.
 Likely a WD Ultrastar DC HC550 or Toshiba MG08 series.
 A reasonable middle ground if 14 TB feels tight but 18 TB is more than you need.

 The only drive on this list where you know exactly what you're getting.
 The Exos X18 is one of Seagate's flagship enterprise lines — helium-sealed, rated for 550 TB/year workload, with a 2.5 million hour MTBF and 0.35% annualized failure rate.
-It's $22 more than the MDD 18TB, but you're not guessing what's inside the enclosure.
+It may cost more than a white-label option at a given moment, but you're not guessing what's inside the enclosure.
 If that matters to you — and for a lot of people it does — this is the pick.

 What these drives actually are